Conditional McKean-Vlasov SDEs with jumps and Markovian regime-switching: wellposedness, propagation of chaos, averaging principle: Averaging principle for MKV SDEs

 \section{Averaging principle for MKV SDEs}

 This section is devoted to the study on the limit behavior of two time-scale MKV SDEs with Markovian regime-switching.
 For $\veps>0$, let $(\La_t^\veps)_{t\geq 0}$ be a continuous-times Markov chain on $\S=\{1,2,\ldots, m_0\}$ with $m_0\leq \infty$ with the transition rate matrix $\frac 1\veps(q_{ij})_{i,j\in\S}$.
 When the state space $\S$ is infinite, the strong solutions and the strong Feller properties for regime-switching diffusion processes have been studied in \cite{Sh15}.
 A more comprehensive study on the properties of Markov chain with the transition rate matrix $\frac 1\veps(q_{ij})_{i,j\in\S}$ was launched in \cite{YZ98}.
-In this section we consider the following condition distribution dependent SDE: endowed with the initial value $Y_0^\veps=Y_0\in \F_0$ satisfying $\E|Y_0|^2<\infty$, $\La_0^\veps=i_0\in\S$.
+As we shall consider the $L^2$-convergence of the two time-scale MKV SDEs, the diffusion coefficient $\sigma(x,\mu,i)$ should not depend on the fast component $i$ (see \cite{Sh23} for more discussion on this assertion).
+Besides, more restrictions on the jump coefficient $g$ are needed in current work, that is, $g$ is supposed also independent of $x$, $\mu$ and $i$.
+In brief, in this section we consider the following condition distribution dependent SDE: endowed with the initial value $Y_0^\veps=Y_0\in \F_0$ satisfying $\E|Y_0|^2<\infty$, $\La_0^\veps=i_0\in\S$.
 Recall that $(\pi_i)$ is the invariant probability measure given in (A4).
-Define Then we consider the distribution dependent SDE with $\bar{Y}_0=Y_0$ given as above.
+Define Then the limit process will be given by the following distribution dependent SDE with $\bar{Y}_0=Y_0$ given as above.